 The financial statements have been prepared on a going concern basis in accordance with the International Financial Reporting Standard for Small and Medium-sized Entities, and the Companies Act of South Africa 71 of 2008.
-The financial statements have been prepared on the historical cost basis, except for biological assets at fair value less point of sale costs, and incorporate the principal accounting policies set out below.
+The financial statements have been prepared on the historical cost basis, and incorporate the principal accounting policies set out below.
 They are presented in South African Rands.